goramartin/master-thesis/docs/solutions/experiments/01-search-root-user-study.md

 1. General questions
     1. The search engine returned relevant results to the provided queries.
-       - scale disagree .. highly agree.
     2. I found the most relevant results at the top of the result's list.
-       - scale disagree .. highly agree.
     3. I consider the property filter useful.
-       - scale disagree .. highly agree.
     4. I consider the boosting of widely used classes useful.
-       - scale disagree .. highly agree.
     5. The information provided was sufficient for me to select an appropriate root class.
-       - scale disagree .. highly agree.
-    6. The search engine was sufficiently fast.
+    6. The search engine was sufficiently responsive.
-       - scale disagree .. highly agree.
-    7. The layout of the search engine's dialog is adequate.
-       - scale disagree .. highly agree.
-    8. I became familiar with the search engine dialog very quickly.
+    7. I found the search engine intuitive to use.
-       - scale disagree .. highly agree.
     9. The search engine enabled me to accomplish the tasks.
-       - scale disagree .. highly agree.
-    10. Overall, I am satisfied with the search engine.
-       - scale disagree .. highly agree.
-    11. I would use the search engine again.
+    10. I would you the search engine again.
-       - scale disagree .. highly agree.